Welding: Solid-state welding

-Like the first welding process, forge welding, some modern welding methods do not involve the melting of the materials being joined.
+Like forge welding (the earliest welding process discovered), some modern welding methods do not involve the melting of the materials being joined.
 One of the most popular, ultrasonic welding, is used to connect thin sheets or wires made of metal or thermoplastic by vibrating them at high frequency and under high pressure.
 The equipment and methods involved are similar to that of resistance welding, but instead of electric current, vibration provides energy input.
-Welding metals with this process does not involve melting the materials; instead, the weld is formed by introducing mechanical vibrations horizontally under pressure.
-When welding plastics, the materials should have similar melting temperatures, and the vibrations are introduced vertically.
+When welding metals, the vibrations are introduced horizontally, and the materials are not melted; with plastics, which should have similar melting temperatures, vertically.
 Ultrasonic welding is commonly used for making electrical connections out of aluminum or copper, and it is also a very common polymer welding process.

 Another common process, explosion welding, involves the joining of materials by pushing them together under extremely high pressure.
 The energy from the impact plasticizes the materials, forming a weld, even though only a limited amount of heat is generated.
 The process is commonly used for welding dissimilar materials, including bonding aluminum to carbon steel in ship hulls and stainless steel or titanium to carbon steel in petrochemical pressure vessels.

 Other solid-state welding processes include friction welding (including friction stir welding and friction stir spot welding), magnetic pulse welding, co-extrusion welding, cold welding, diffusion bonding, exothermic welding, high frequency welding, hot pressure welding, induction welding, and roll bonding.